Bing Crosby as Bob Wallace, Broadway crooner and World War II veteran

 - Burgundy lightweight knit long-sleeve 5-button cardigan sweater

-- White shirt with large semi-spread collar, plain front, and double/French cuffs
+- White shirt with large spread collar, plain front, and double/French cuffs

 - Brown tie with tan “downhill” stripes and complex narrow stripes